joelhelbling/stepladder/README.md

 through a complete run of all items through operations 1 - 6 before we receive the bad news early in operation seven.
 Imagine if the first six operations take a long time to each complete?
-Furthermore, what if the operations on all incomplete items must be versed in some way (e.g. cleaned up or rolled back)?
+Furthermore, what if the operations on all incomplete items must be reversed in some way (e.g. cleaned up or rolled back)?
 It would be far less messy and far more expedient if each item could be processed though all operations before the next one is begun.